Xuanyaiiii/learngit/readme.txt

-Git is a verson control system.
-I'm learning.
-Git is free software.
+Git is free software distributed under the GPL.